 Would you believe that the average man spends more than six months of his life shaving, yet doesn't use shaving products that address his top skin concerns?

 Did you know shaving is the hair removal method used most by women, yet more than a third of them don't like doing it?

 To make shaving a more effective, enjoyable ritual, follow these tips from our skin experts.
 Your skin will feel smoother and calmer than ever before.

-- Shower first.
-The moisture and warmth from your shower will pre-soften your skin and beard, making it easier to get a close shave.
+The moisture and warmth from your shower will pre-soften your skin and hair, making it easier to get a close shave.

-- Banish the bumps.
 Razor bumps and ingrown hairs form when hair emerges from one hair follicle, turns, then enters an adjacent follicle.
 This is especially common in the beard and bikini areas.
 Using an exfoliating cleanser such as Daily Clean Scrub will help clear buildup on the skin, keeping razor bumps and ingrown hairs at bay.
 (If you have sensitive skin, try exfoliating at night and shaving in the morning.)

-- Coarse, heavy beard?
 Shaving might leave your skin irritated.
-To help the discomfort, you need to lift and soften the hair follicles prior to shaving.
-Apply a shave guard, like Pre-Shave Guard, before you apply shaving cream.
+To help ease discomfort, you need to lift and soften the hair follicles prior to shaving.
+Apply a shave guard, like Pre-Shave Guard, before shaving.
 This provides a cushion between the razor and your skin.
 Also, be sure to use a softening, moisturizing shaving cream like this one.

 Pressing too hard with your razor won't deliver a closer shave.
 It will just cause more irritation, or if you're not careful, a painful nick.

 To get a closer shave, make sure you rinse the blade clean before each stroke.
 The more buildup accumulates in your razor, the patchier your results will be.